GoSuccess-GmbH/digistore24-api/docs/enum-interface-trait.md

 ## Overview

-The Digistore24 API SDK uses a standardized approach for all string-backed enums through an **Interface + Trait pattern**.
+The Digistore24 API Client uses a standardized approach for all string-backed enums through an **Interface + Trait pattern**.
 This ensures consistency, type-safety, and reduces code duplication.

 ## Architecture